Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 8. Zales Outlet

 Normally, coupons are dedicated to a special event, be it St. Valentine’s Day, a birthday, or even President’s Day.
 However, customers should be informed about how long the coupon will be active.
-Our customers shouldn’t have to guess how much time they have left to use their coupons.
+Your customers shouldn’t have to guess how much time they have left to use their coupons.
 Once recipients look at the email countdown timer, they will see how much time they have left.

 9. Affinity